 One of the ways I prepare myself for a photo shoot is to give myself a little pep-talk and remind myself that people are not scrutinizing my teeth.
 People want to see who I AM – my personality.
 Most people are like the kind woman who just sees a happy, smiling person.

-We all have our reasons why we don’t like to be in front of the camera – whether it’s your teeth, a couple extra pounds, other physical features, humbleness, etc.
+We all have our reasons why we don’t like to be in front of the camera – whether it’s your teeth, a couple of extra pounds, other physical features, humbleness, etc.

 What it really should come down to is confidence in your personality.